Humanities Course

 Yoga

 This yoga class will serve as an introduction, each week building on what is learned.
 Sessions will consider the underlying philosophy for up to 15 minutes, continue with an exploration of poses and flow, and end with a relaxation.
+Please bring your own mat/blocks/bands.

 -

-Pilates – All levels including beginners
+Pilates – All Levels including Beginners

 Pilates is an anti-aging, lifespan-enhancing method of safe and effective body conditioning, developed by Joseph Pilates, where exercise is simplified as required, according to ability.
 Pilates himself declared "...in ten sessions you feel the progress, in twenty sessions you see the progress, in thirty sessions, it will change your life."
 However, learners will need to […]